-__________________________________ __________

 Signature of Subject Date

+OR

+Legally Authorized Representative Name (printed)

+Legally Authorized Representative Signature Date

+Relationship or Authority of Legally Authorized Representative to Participant

 WHOM TO CONTACT ABOUT THIS STUDY

 During the study, if you experience any medical problems, suffer a research-related injury, or have questions, concerns or complaints about the study, please contact the Study Doctor at the telephone number listed on the first page of this consent document.
 If you seek emergency care, or hospitalization is required, alert the treating physician that you are participating in this research study.